 Where I can still smell cinnamon and other spices simmering on the stove.

-Where I can still hear my mama and gramma talking at the kitchen table.
-I yearn for their voices now.
+Where I can still hear my mom and gramma talking at the kitchen table.

 Where I can hear my dad’s radio in the garage playing Fleetwood Mac as he organizes his tools and my little brother is riding his BMX bike in the front yard.